Jozko55/ChelseaTest/readme.txt

-This is a test repository in honour of Chelsea Fulopova.
+This is a test repository in honour of Chelsea Fulopova. :>)
-Jozo je somar :>)